 COVID-19 Travel Documents

-While many countries have been dropping their entry requirements related to Covid-19, it's still possible you're heading somewhere that hasn't, and a negative Covid-19 test may be required.
+Domestic and international travel have significantly changed due to the coronavirus pandemic.
+While many countries have been dropping their entry requirements related to COVID-19, it's still possible you're heading somewhere that hasn't, and a negative COVID-19 test may be required.

-Check the needs of the nations you intend to visit in advance because many of them call for this kind of certificate within a specific timeframe.
+Check the needs of the nations you intend to visit in advance, as many of them require this kind of certificate within a specific timeframe.

-Also, this printed document may be needed when you plan to visit public places.
+Also, this printed document may be needed when visiting public places.
 So, make sure you have this documentation before traveling.

 Vaccines Certificates